wazo-pbx/xivo-blog/content/articles/sprint-review-1519.md

 Ongoing features
 ----------------

-**OS Upgrade:** We will be upgrading the debian version, on which XiVO is based, from wheezy to jessie.
+**OS Upgrade:** We will be upgrading the version of Debian GNU/Linux, on which XiVO is based, from Wheezy to Jessie.
 This will upgrade many libraires and programs running on a server to newer versions.

 **User import:** We will be adding more features to the user import API in order